cortexproject/cortex/README.md

 - **Highly available:** When run in a cluster, Cortex can replicate data between machines.
 This allows you to survive machine failure without gaps in your graphs.
 - **Multi-tenant:** Cortex can isolate data and queries from multiple different independent Prometheus sources in a single cluster, allowing untrusted parties to share the same cluster.
-- **Long term storage:** Cortex supports Amazon DynamoDB, Google Bigtable, Cassandra, S3, GCS and Microsoft Azure for long term storage of metric data.
+- **Long term storage:** Cortex supports S3, GCS, Swift and Microsoft Azure for long term storage of metric data.
 This allows you to durably store data for longer than the lifetime of any single machine, and use this data for long term capacity planning.

 Cortex is a [CNCF](https://cncf.io) incubation project used in several production systems including [Weave Cloud](https://cloud.weave.works) and [Grafana Cloud](https://grafana.com/cloud).
 Cortex is primarily used as a [remote write](https://prometheus.io/docs/operating/configuration/#remote_write) destination for Prometheus, with a Prometheus-compatible query API.